 The power of the push should be dependent on the weight and size of the opponent.
 Although shoulder-to-shoulder push is legal, some players are naturally gifted in feints.
 Since referees judge these types of tackles by discretion, it’s imperative always to have the advantage.

-Using your body
+2. Using your Body

 This is another legal technique to push in soccer.
 However, unlike the shoulder-to-shoulder, this has a higher probability of being judged a foul if not properly done.